-That planning permission be approved, subject to the following Heads of Terms of a s106 legal agreement and conditions:
+That planning permission be approved, subject to the following heads of terms of a Section 106 legal agreement and conditions:

-s106 Heads of Terms
+Section 106 Heads of Terms

 - Delivery on-site of 8 No. affordable dwellings at a split of 80 per cent affordable rent and 20 per cent shared ownership. - Financial contribution towards secondary education transport provision to be calculated in accordance with Essex County Council's standard formula as referred to in the consultation response letter. - Financial contribution of £3057.50 to mitigate the impact of the proposed development on the European Protected Species at the district's coastline.